Friday, February 27, 2015

 Hugo Amaya Trejo owns Mexico Magico

-At various times in the past several years we have purchased visually-pleasing square-cornered talavera bowls painted in delicious combinations of red, blue, yellow and orange.
-Painted by a well-known Mexican artisan, Hernandez, Alejandro purchases these top quality talavera products in Puebla.
+At various times in the past several years, we have purchased visually-pleasing square-cornered Talavera bowls painted in delicious combinations of red, blue, yellow and orange.

 Hernandez Talavera

-Pieces painted by Hernandez command a higher price than the factory painted pottery.
+Pieces painted by Hernandez command a higher price than the factory-painted pottery.

-Plus, invariably when transporting fragile pottery products across the breadth of the country breakage must be factored into the final price.
+Plus, invariably, when transporting fragile pottery products across the breadth of the country, breakage must be factored into the final price.

 The slightly higher cost for a beautiful piece is well worth the investment.

-Silver, on the other hand, is weighed and the price is charged accordingly.
-Recently when a childhood friend celebrated her 60th birthday I picked out a very simple silver bracelet for her gift.
-For myself I purchased a beautiful silver and turquoise stone pendant that I hang on a white gold chain, that had been a birthday gift from one of my sisters.
+Recently, when a childhood friend celebrated her 60th birthday, I picked out a very simple silver bracelet as her gift.
+For myself, I purchased a beautiful silver and turquoise stone pendant that I hang on a white gold chain.
+The chain was a birthday gift from my Val.

-Alejandro is one of the silver merchants that I trust implicitly.
+Alejandro is one of the silver merchants whom I trust implicitly.
 He sells real sterling silver, not silver plate.
 It's a very good thing to remember when you are purchasing silver in tourist locations.

 Galeria de Arte Mexicano

 When you are wandering around the dozens of shops on Isla, searching for that special souvenir or gift, remember to pop into his store and have a look around.
 It's quite the experience.
-Alejandro is fluent in English, and quick to smile.
+Alejandro is fluent in English and quick to smile.

 Friday, February 6, 2015

 Are we done yet?
+The endless project!

 Presidente Agapito Magaña

 It all started with a photo-op and press conference.
-On August 30th the Presidente Municipal de Isla Mujeres announced the construction of a new dome to cover the seldom-used basketball court, located directly across the street from our casa.
+On August 30th, the Presidente Municipal de Isla Mujeres announced the construction of a new dome to cover the seldom-used basketball court, located directly across the street from our casa.
 The basketball court is part of the Colegio de Bachilleres school complex on Aeropuerto Road.

 Official announcement

 The dome is probably a good idea, adding daytime shade, nighttime lighting, fencing to keep the basketballs out of the nearby jungle and bleachers for the fans to sit and enjoy the games.
-In almost seven years of looking at that basketball court we have yet to see one actual game played.
+In almost seven years of looking at that basketball court, we have yet to see one actual game played.
 The players are usually just noodling around with a ball, repeatedly losing it into the thick vegetation.
-Eventually they give up in frustration, and head back into the college classrooms.
+Eventually, they give up in frustration and head back into the college classrooms.

 September 23rd - backhoe working